-If pasta is already a dish that everyone likes, when you prepare it with a mild pesto and accompany it with king prawns, the result ends up being spectacular.
+If pasta is already a dish that everyone likes, when you prepare it with a mild pesto and accompany it with prawns, the result ends up being spectacular.
 It is a recipe from Virginia, from Sweet&Sour , that you will have ready in a few minutes and without complications.
-Dare to prepare it, you will love it!
+Go ahead and prepare it, you will love it!

 spaghetti with pesto and prawns